BR7RKR/picture-to-ascii/README.md

 ## Overview
 This application creates an ASCII image from a regular image.

-It supports the following formats:
+It supports the following formats as an input:
 * JPEG (tested)
 * PNG (tested)
 * TGA